jaydenmcl/SnapBot2/README.md

+> ⚠️ **Warning:** This project is no longer maintained ,  for further development and queries contact alewsor@gmail.com

 # SnapBot
 SnapBot is a simple automation tool for interacting with Snapchat using Puppeteer.
 This bot logs into a Snapchat account, captures a snap with a caption, takes a screenshot, and sends the snap to specified contacts.
 It also includes a logout feature for switching accounts without closing the browser.